Dunkl symplectic algebra in generalized Calogero models: Generalized Calogero model

 \subsection{Hamiltonian and Dunkl operators}

-The solution and integrals of motion of the quantum Calogero system \eqref{H} may be formulated in an elegant way after a slight but nontrivial modification.
-The expanded version involves the particle exchanges in the potential \cite{poly92,brink},
+The solution and integrals of motion of the quantum Calogero system \eqref{H} may be formulated in an elegant way after slight but nontrivial modification.
+The expanded version involves the particle exchanges in the potential \cite{poly92,brink}:

-Here $g>0$ is an attractive coupling constant, and the operator $s_{ij}$ permutes the $i$-th and $j$-th particles while resting the others untouched.
-For identical bosons or fermions, the eigenfunctions are symmetric or antisymmetric, correspondingly.
+Here $g>0$ is an attractive coupling constant, and the operator $s_{ij}$ permutes the $i$-th and $j$-th particles while leaving the others untouched.
+For identical bosons or fermions, the eigenfunctions are symmetric or antisymmetric, respectively.
 Therefore, $s_{ij}=\pm1$, and above Hamiltonian is reduced to the original Calogero model \eqref{H}.

-Moreover, the inverse-square potential may be absorbed by a covariant momentum, so that the above Hamiltonian can be rewritten as follows:
+Moreover, the inverse-square potential may be absorbed by a covariant momentum allowing us to rewrite the above Hamiltonian as follows:

-The covariant momentum $\pi_i$ is not local and depends on the particle permutations.
-It is defined by means of the Dunkl operator \cite{dunkl}
+The covariant momentum $\pi_i$ is nonlocal and depends on particle permutations.
+It is defined by the Dunkl operator \cite{dunkl}:

-The system \eqref{Hgen}, \eqref{pi} is known as a generalized Calogero model often called also a Dunkl oscillator.
+The system \eqref{Hgen}, \eqref{pi} is known as the generalized Calogero model, often referred to as a Dunkl oscillator.

-The components of the Dunkl momentum are mutually commutative so that the related connection is flat.
-Meanwhile, the commutations with coordinates are more involved in comparison with the standard canonical commutation relation:
+The components of the Dunkl momentum mutually commute, resulting in a flat connection.
+However, the commutations with coordinates are more intricate compared to the standard canonical commutation relations: